Frequently Asked Questions About Facial Liposuction

 Back to Top

-The incisions are usually made within the natural folds of the face, under the jaw line or chin.
-Scars are usually very minimal and inconspicuous.
-Discuss incision placement with your surgeon.
+The incisions are usually made within the natural folds of the face, under the jawline or chin.
+Scars are usually inconspicuous.

 Back to Top